six-tech/Six.CursorRules/src/dotnet/csharp/csharp-scripting-style.md

 C# code should be written to maximize readability, maintainability, and correctness while minimizing complexity and coupling.
 Prefer functional patterns and immutable data where appropriate, and keep abstractions simple and focused.

 ### Requirements
+- IMPORTANT: Use `csharp-coding-style.mdc` as the default style rule.
+This rule extends it.
 - Write clear, self-documenting code
 - Keep abstractions simple and focused
 - Minimize dependencies and coupling